-In column (3) and (6), we also include additional controls for the city-specific rollout of other types of technological development, as captured by the rollout of local television and FM radio providers.
+Second, we include additional controls for the rollout across cities of other technological developments, such as local television and FM radio providers (from MUNIC survey).
+The addition of all these variables defines our complete set of controls.
+Columns (3) and (6) of Table 5.1 report results of equation (1) including these additional controls for the city-specific rollout of other types of technological development, as captured by the rollout of local television and FM radio providers.
 In this estimation, we include these additional city-specific technology rollout controls, as well as their interactions with the industry's technological intensity in parallel to our main internet digital technology shock.
 This exercise serves as a check that the internet rollout technology shock is not simply capturing some other broad city-specific technological rollout.
-Once again, the main results are of the expected sign and similar magnitude.
+Once again, the main results are of the expected sign and similar magnitude across the two panels.